kunaia/social-network-api/README.md

 *
 * Postgresql
 ____
 this api uses apstractapi.com as third party api to validate emails, get geolocation of ip-s and for checking holiday infos.
-So you need to register and get write corresponding API keys in .env file.
+So you need to register and write corresponding API keys in .env file.

 ## How to Make Social Network API work?
 1. setup conda environment with _conda_env.yml_ file and activate it